walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 Now imagine a scenario where we've generated a plan on a PR but something was manually changed through the AWS console after-the-fact.
 We would want to be able to re-run the plan to see if it's changed at all.

 You _could_ make another code change and push to the feature branch again but that seems less than ideal.
-A simple work-around is to re-trigger the plan through the Github UI.
+A simple work-around is to re-trigger the plan through the GitHub UI.

 First you will need to expand the list of checks by clicking "Show all checks".
 Then click on "Details" for any one of the checks (it doesn't matter which one).
 On the page it takes you to there will be a button near the upper-right that says "Re-run all jobs".
 Hit it and your plan(s) will run again.